binbuf/dragonfruit/.docs/tasks/10-dock.md

    - **Running indicators**, per-app not per-window.
    - **Drag rearrangement** of pinned entries.
    - **Contextual menus** (Quit, Keep in Dock, Show All Windows, Options).
-4. **Window chooser** (multi-window click target): thumbnails of the app's windows across workspaces, select → activate (compositor request).
+4. **Window chooser** (multi-window click target): the app's windows across workspaces, select → activate (compositor request).
+Window imagery depends on the T-07 open question (trusted-shell thumbnail path vs title-list fallback); ship the title list first.
 5. **Trash** on the Dock's right end:
    - A Files-backed location whose **badge watches the same GVfs `trash://` mount Files does** — one source of truth that also catches